paduagroup/tutorial-lmp/README.md

 >- Pay attention to: `pair_style hybrid/overlay`
 >- Don't create initial velocities for DP: `velocity ATOMS create ${TK} 12345` :
-## 6 Adapt the LJ potentials to account for the explicit induction
+## 6 Adapt the LJ potentials to account for explicit polarization

 There is one last step: to scale down the Lennard-Jones potentials to account for the inclusion of explicit polarization terms.
 This is a fragment-based procedure.
 The fragments composing our ions are `c2c1im` for the imidazolium ring, `C4H10` for the side chain, and `ntf2` for the anion.